 Curve is testing a credit feature in the UK.
 After the test phase, the feature will be launched in Europe and the United States.
-As we are not living in the UK, we have not been able to beta test this feature yet.
+As we are not living in the UK, we have not been able to try this feature yet.

 Curve Subscription Levels

 The features we mentioned above are included in the free Curve card.
 It doesn't cost anything except the delivery to avail of this card, and there is no monthly charge for card usage.
 Curve is a perfect choice for trying the features.

 You can only add 2 payment cards to the free version of Curve.
 Also, the spending limits are lower and only 1 Smart Rule is possible.

 Curve X is a little better version of the basic Curve.
 The delivery is free but the monthly fee is about 5 pounds.
 Curve X supports 5 payment cards and it has higher spending limits.
 You can also create multiple Smart Rules.